akshaivijayan/Cryptotrends_sentiment_model/readme.md

 1) Create a database in postgresql(pgadmin) with following credentials DATABASE_URL = "postgresql://postgres:teranaam@localhost/fastapi"

+2)Move to the specific directory cd cryptotrends

-2) Run the backend:
+3) Run the backend:
 npm run start-backend
 go to : http://localhost:8000 #to scrape the data to table

-3) Run the frontend:
+4) Run the frontend:
 npm run start-frontend
 go to : http://localhost:3000 #to view the dashboard